Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Introduction

 \textit{How can we leverage a pre-trained (unconditional) diffusion prior to solve inverse problems with side information at inference time, without any retraining, so that the method is modality-agnostic and can use text, images, or features depending on the end-use applications?} We provide constructive solutions to these questions in our work.
-Our main contributions are the following. \begin{itemize} \item \textbf{Modeling:} We introduce a general modeling approach that incorporates arbitrary side information via an auxiliary reward, characterizing $p_{X \mid S}$ as a reward-tilted version of the pre-trained diffusion prior.
-This abstraction cleanly decouples the measurement model from the side information, is modality-agnostic (text, image, features), and requires no retraining.
-We use this modeling with tractable approximations and appropriate error bounds for computing the conditional score functions that are needed for sampling from the pre-trained diffusion models. \item \textbf{Algorithm:} Motivated by recent successes of inference-time search in LLMs \citep{snell2025scaling, setlur2025rewarding, liu2025can}, we propose a compute-aware, training-free inference-time search framework that can leverage the side information to solve inverse problems.
-We instantiate this framework by proposing two specific search algorithms: $(i)$ Greedy Search (GS), a strategy that resamples greedily at each step, and $(ii)$ Recursive Fork-Join Search (RFJS), which balances exploration and exploitation through a group-based sampling at each step.
-The framework operates as a plug-in on top of any standard inverse-problem solvers and supports black-box, non-differentiable rewards.
-To our knowledge, our work is the first to propose inference-time search with side information for diffusion-based inverse problems. \item \textbf{Experiments:} We provide extensive experimental evaluations of our proposed approach across linear and nonlinear problems (e.g., box inpainting, super-resolution, motion/Gaussian/nonlinear deblurring) and side-information types (images and text), and demonstrate that our approach outperforms multiple relevant baseline algorithms. \end{itemize}
+Our main contributions are the following. \begin{itemize}[leftmargin=*, itemsep=0.3em] \item \textbf{Modeling:} We introduce an approach that incorporates arbitrary side information via an auxiliary reward, characterizing the posterior $p_{X \mid S}$ as a reward-tilted version of the pre-trained diffusion prior.
+This abstraction decouples the measurement model from the side information, is modality-agnostic (text, image, features), and requires no retraining.
+We derive tractable approximations with error bounds for the conditional score functions needed for sampling from pre-trained diffusion models. \item \textbf{Algorithm:} Motivated by inference-time search successes in LLMs \citep{snell2025scaling, setlur2025rewarding, liu2025can}, we incorporate side information via inference time search.
+We use an off-the-shelf reward function scoring reconstructions by consistency with the side information.
+We consider two search strategies: Greedy Search (GS), an SMC-based approach that periodically selects the highest reward particles, and Recursive Fork-Join Search (RFJS), which resamples within dynamic particle groups, preserving diversity and balancing exploration and exploitation.
+Our approach plugs into standard inverse problem solvers and supports black-box, non-differentiable reward functions.
+We demonstrate that inference-time search with side information yields substantial gains even with moderate compute (N=4) (Fig.~\ref{fig:teaser}, left), whereas without side information, scaling provides negligible improvement, as seen in Best-of-N without side information (Fig.~\ref{fig:teaser}, right).